Muslim proposal prompts calls to ban Trump from UK, Israel

 A former Trump business partner in Dubai, construction billionaire Khalaf al-Habtoor, said Trump had wrecked his prospects for successful future collaborations in the region.

 “He is really creating war.
-He’s creating hatred between Muslims and Christians,” Habtoor, who at one time held the contract to build a later-canceled Trump International Hotel & Tower in Dubai, told Reuters.
+He’s creating hatred between Muslims and Christians,” Habtoor, who at one time held the contract to build a later-cancelled Trump International Hotel & Tower in Dubai, told Reuters.

 “Muslims have invested hundreds and hundreds of billions of dollars [in America], creating jobs for Americans.
 They can go invest it somewhere else.”